microsoft/DynamicTelemetry/docs/docs/Scenarios.Overview.Reliability.document.md

 Diagnostic collection essentially involves gathering the content that programmers or operational teams deem necessary for diagnosing system failures.
-Dynamic telemetry defines an error as an issue requiring investigation, therefore providing clear guidance, and total clarity of expectation, on the subsequent steps and specifying what needs to be collected.
+Dynamic Telemetry defines an error as an issue requiring investigation, therefore providing clear guidance, and total clarity of expectation, on the subsequent steps and specifying what needs to be collected.